EndangeredNayla/kitties/README.md

 $ CGO_ENABLED=0 go build -ldflags "-s -w"
 ```

-Just run the `wwwcats` binary to start the server, and `./wwwcats -h` for help with more options.
+Just run the `kitties` binary to start the server, and `./kitties -h` for help with more options.

 ## License